gshanemiller/reinvent/doc/static_route_packet_design.md

 * After each message is processed RXQ side, `rte_pktmbuf_free` is called on it

-The **server side** is complicated by SPSC, potential race conditions managing packet memory, and by the different size requirements of respone packets.
+The **server side** is complicated by SPSC, potential race conditions managing packet memory, and by the different size requirements of response packets.
 Let's take these issues in reverse order.

 First, keys are limited to 16-64 bytes, but values could be several kilobytes.
 Therefore, there's no ultimate benefit in transferring over SPSC the received request packet e.g. each `rte_mbuf*`.
 It's likely not big enough to hold the